 If you have a party we should know about, be sure to email us about it: [email protected] and [email protected]

 Funkhaus, Berlin – HYTE Festival Berlin: When should you start making New Year’s Eve plans?
-Well, now, if you want to party in Berlin.
+Right now, if you want to party in Berlin.

 We just got an email from the HYTE network of global parties stating the flagship HYTE festival in Berlin will return to Shedhalle at Funkhaus, a warehouse venue like no other.
 The marathon 24-hour party of NYE/New Year’s Day events “featuring a cast of the underground elite alongside its hyped newcomers.”

-This is a huge Communist Party complex that’s been turned into the party people’s industrial milieu of choice.
+This is a huge Communist-era complex that’s been turned into the party people’s industrial milieu of choice.

 The lineup isn’t public, but for five years, this has been a marquee event with Carl Cox, Nina Kraviz and all the usual suspects.